 What is the claim being made?

-Supposedly, the post is reporting the death of an “animal clients” dog from heat-stroke, and the author claims that this is because the owner gave the dog ice-cubes in their water to try and cool them down.
+Supposedly, the post is reporting the death of an “animal clients” dog from heat-stroke.
+The author claims that this is because the owner gave the dog ice-cubes in their water to try and cool them down.

 They go on to claim that this is dangerous because the “canine anterior hypothalamus is triggered to warm up the body because it recognises something icy cold has been absorbed, and subsequently the bodily temperature rises to compensate for this”.
 In other words, by cooling the dog’s insides down, you are inducing them to increase their core temperature, therefore triggering heat stroke.

-But what about the advice that drink hot drinks help cool you down?
+But what about the advice that hot drinks help cool you down?

 Why is the post so believable?